 At the storage level, there exists cloud storage that includes both shared-disk (for storing persistent data) as well as shared-nothing (for massively parallel processing or MPP of queries with portions of data stored locally) entities.
 Ingested cloud data is optimized before storing in a columnar format.
 The data ingestion, compression, and storage are fully managed by Snowflake; as a matter of fact, this stored data is not directly accessible to users and can only be accessed via SQL queries.

 Next up is the query processing level, this is where the SQL queries are executed.
-All the SQL queries are part of a particular cluster that consists of a number of compute nodes (this is customizable) and are executed in a dedicated, MPP environment.
+All the SQL queries are part of a particular cluster that consists of several compute nodes (this is customizable) and are executed in a dedicated, MPP environment.
 These dedicated MPPs are also known as virtual data warehouses.
 It is not uncommon for a firm to have separate virtual data warehouses for individual business units like sales, marketing, finance, etc. This setup is more costly but it ensures data integrity and maximum performance.

-Finally, we have the cloud services.
+Finally, we have cloud services.
 As mentioned in the boxes, these are a bunch of services that help tie together the different units of Snowflake ranging from access control/data security to infrastructure and storage management.
-Know more about Snowflake data warehouse architecture here.
+Know more about Snowflake Data Warehouse architecture here.

 Performance of Snowflake Data Warehouse

 The Snowflake Features has been designed for simplicity and maximum efficiency via parallel workload execution through the MPP architecture.
 The idea of increasing query performance is switched from the traditional manual performance tuning options like indexing, sorting, etc. to following certain generally applicable best practices.
 These include the following –